How to Get Married in The USA as a Foreigner

 - Blood test requirements.

-- Minimum age requirement to marry with or without parent/guardian consent.
+- Minimum age requirement to marry with or without parental/guardian consent.

 To ensure that you have the right requirements, contact the specific office of the county clerk, city or town where you intend to get married.